csps-efpc/csps-llm/README.md

 * Make image generation UI support continuous generation, with several rotating prompts
 * Add a RAG feature to expose the authenticated user's name to the prompt.
 * ~~DEFECT: If the model directing RAG hallucinates a page entry, recover gracefully.~~
-* Introduce guard model and endpoint as demo of alignment
+* ~~Introduce guard model and endpoint as demo of alignment~~
+* Make Tribble UI filter out orphan subject/object nodes
+* Add flag to image-generation API endpoint forcing out-of-process generation, and bind to UI.